thesse1/webmethods-api-gateway-staging/README.md

  - API mocking is turned off for deployments on STAGE and PROD environments
  - API tags are added to all APIs indicating the build ID, the build name and the pipeline name (for auditability)

 This is implemented by validating and manipulating the assets on a dedicated BUILD environment: Initially, all assets (including all applications) are imported on the BUILD environment.
-Then the local, API-level policy actions are scanned for any unwanted Log Invocation policies, all applications except for _DEV, _STAGE, _TEST or _PROD, respectively, are automatically deleted from the BUILD environment, alias values are overwritten, and API tags are inserted and API mocking is disabled (for STAGE and PROD target environments).
+Then the local, API-level policy actions are scanned for any unwanted Log Invocation policies, all applications except for _DEV, _STAGE, _TEST or _PROD, respectively, are automatically deleted from the BUILD environment, alias values are overwritten, and API tags are inserted, and API mocking is disabled (for STAGE and PROD target environments).
 Finally, the API project is exported again from the BUILD environment (now only including the right applications for the target environment and aliases with the right values and APIs with the right API tags and, if applicable, API mocking turned off) and imported on the target environment.

 In addition to the deployment ("promotion") of assets to DEV, STAGE and PROD, the solution also includes pipelines for deploying API projects to the central CONFIG environment - without validations, manipulations and API tests.
 This allows for (re)setting the CONFIG environment to the current (or some former) state of the API development - selectively for the assets defined in one API project.
 Older states (Git commits) can be retrieved temporarily for inspecting former stages of the development or permanently for re-basing the development of the API project on an earlier version.